 Parking is off street in a fenced area covered with old ivy and Virginia Creeper.

 High speed internet and normal TV are one click away.

-We hope you will be comfortable if you come and stay.
-Reports from our first visitor are that she loved the bed, the place was fun and really clean.
+Reports from our first visitor, a friend who used to stay sometimes at the Odell House, was that she loved the bed, the place was fun and very clean.
 She mentioned being amused by the gurgling of the water pipes that feed the radiators and was happy that she could turn them down–there was plenty of heat.
-My translation of this is that if you were a very light sleeper the noise of the water circulating might be something to think about–all in all a good start.
+My translation of this is that in the winter if you were a very light sleeper the noise of the water circulating might be something to think about.